devcon24/devcon-site-initializers/documentation/workshop/04-styling-branding/README.md

 5. Click `+` button for `Theme CSS`:
 ![02.png](images/02.png)

-6. Select the `DevCon Site Initializer Theme CSS` Client Extension:
+6. Select the `DevCon Site Initializer Theme CSS` Client Extension and save configuration:
 ![03.png](images/03.png)

 This way you have created a relation between the LayoutSet and the Client Extension to apply styling from the Client Extension for all the pages on a site.